djmattyg007/bfinterpreter/README.txt

     This parameter is optional and defaults to false.

+- "--eof int"

+    Used to change the value used as the EOF byte value by the interpreter when dealing with input.
+    This parameter is optional and defaults to 0.

 Some notes:

 -   The recording tape used by the interpreter is boundless on the right side